Black-Fitness-Pty-Ltd/aws-iot-device-sdk-js/README.md

+# Fork

+This is a fork from https://github.com/aws/aws-iot-device-sdk-js to add support for named shadows.
 ## New Version Available

 A new AWS IoT Device SDK is [now available](https://github.com/awslabs/aws-iot-device-sdk-js-v2).
 It is a complete rework, built to improve reliability, performance, and security.
 We invite your feedback!